 Though the term ‘hip injury’ can refer to an injury to any of the above bones, the actual medical report might be more specific.
 We can arrange for a local medical assessment to help you understand the full extent of your injury.

-Hip and pelvis injuries are one of the most common damages caused by a slip, trip or fall accident.
+Hip and pelvis injuries are among the most common damages caused by a slip, trip or fall accident.
 Every publicly accessible walkway, and every pavement or floor in the workplace, are the responsibility of somebody to maintain.
 If lack of maintenance causes a person to slip, trip or fall, which results in a hip injury, a valid compensation claim can be filed.

-- The most common type of hip injury is a hip dislocation.
+- The most common type of hip injury is hip dislocation.
 This occurs when the bones of your hip slip from your socket, which can cause long-term nerve damage and a lack of mobility.

 - The next most common type of hip injury is a hip fracture.
 This occurs when the bones of your hip become damaged after trauma.
-This commonly results in mobility issues and can even result in severe bone damage if the hip is fractured repeatedly.
+This commonly results in mobility issues and can result in severe bone damage if the hip is fractured repeatedly.

 - The third most common type of hip injury is osteoarthritis.
 This occurs when your hip joint is inflamed by a previous long-term condition, such as obesity or osteoporosis, and then further stressed through traumatic injury.
 This type of hip injury can also cause long-term mobility problems alongside significant pain issues.

 There are other injuries that you can sustain to the hip that don’t involve the pelvic bones.
 One example of this is hip bursitis, where the fluid-filled sacs that cushion your joints become inflamed and cause you pain.